Framed Matrices and $A_{\infty}$-Bialgebras

 where $\gamma(\theta_{2}^{1};\mathbf{1} ,\theta_{2}^{1}):=\theta_{2}^{1}(\mathbf{1}\otimes \theta_{2}^{1})$ and $\gamma(\theta_{2}^{1}\theta_{2}^{1};\theta_{1}^{2} \theta_{1}^{2}):=\left( \theta_{2}^{1}\otimes\theta_{2}^{1}\right) \left( 2,3\right) \left( \theta_{1}^{2}\otimes\theta_{1}^{2}\right) $.
 Although it is difficult to extend $\partial^{pre}$ in such a way that acyclicity is easy to verify, there is a canonical differential $\partial$ on $\mathcal{H}_{\infty}$ such that the canonical projection $\varrho:\left( \mathcal{H}_{\infty},\partial\right) \rightarrow\left( {\mathcal{H}}^{pre},0\right) $ is a free resolution in the category of prematrads.

-The precise definition of $\mathcal{H}_{\infty}$ requires the notion of \emph{coherent} framed matrices defined in terms of the S-U diagonal on the permutahedra $P=\{P_n\}_{n\geq 1}$ \cite{SU2}, and once defined, $\mathcal{H} _{\infty}$ is the \emph{minimal} submodule of $F^{pre}(\Theta).$ But unlike the resolution differential defined in \cite{SU4}, which fails to preserve the underlying coherence in bidegree $(4,4)$ (cf. Example \ref{33obstruction}), the more delicate resolution differential defined in terms of framed matrices here, preserves the underlying coherence in every bidegree.
+The precise definition of $\mathcal{H}_{\infty}$ requires the notion of \emph{coherent} framed matrices defined in terms of the S-U diagonal $\Delta_P$ on the permutahedra $P=\{P_n\}_{n\geq 1}$ \cite{SU2}, and once defined, $\mathcal{H} _{\infty}$ is the \emph{minimal} submodule of $F^{pre}(\Theta).$ But unlike the resolution differential defined in \cite{SU4}, which fails to preserve the underlying coherence in bidegree $(4,4)$ (cf. Example \ref{33obstruction}), the more delicate resolution differential defined here preserves the underlying coherence in every bidegree.